-MICHELLE: Hey, Melinda!
+MICHELLE: Hey, MJ!
 What do a plum and an elephant have in common?

 MICHELLE: They’re both purple!
 (Except for the elephant.)

 MJ: Ahhhhhh, now this feels right.
 Starting off with a bad joke.
 That’s the stuff Off the Shelf is made of.

 MICHELLE: Quite possibly nobody else enjoys it, but it is tradition, after all!

 We’ve dusted off the shelf to discuss a few recent series, including one title that we both read.
 But would you like to go first with your solo read?

 MJ: I’d love to!

 So, nobody will be surprised to hear this, unless they’re just surprised that it took so long, but I’ve been reading the first two volumes of Platinum End, the latest from one of my favorite manga artists, Takeshi Obata, and his frequent collaborator, Tsugumi Ohba of whom I am historically much less fond.
 But, y’know, I love Obata and I’ll take what I can get, so here we go.

 Mirai is graduating from middle school, but he couldn’t be more miserable.
 Orphaned at a young age and forced to live with abusive relatives, all he wants is to end it all.
 But when he tries to do that by jumping off his roof, the intervention of an angel, Nasse, drags him instead into a deadly, Highlander-style tournament in which he is competing with 12 other humans to win the chance to become the next God.
 Armed with a few special powers—angel’s wings, red arrows that work like a love spell, and white arrows that kill on contact—Mirai must prove that he’s worthy of inheriting the power of God.